-To provide the elements of the service model, there are a number of services which all Centres would be reasonably expected to provide 'in-house', using available funding.
+To provide the elements of the service model, there are a number of services which all Centres would be reasonably expected to provide 'in-house', using available funding and through the most efficient mechanism of service delivery that meets the local need.
 In addition there are a number of important services and supports upon which the effectiveness of the model depends, which Centres are expected to either offer in-house, or offer through seamless referral pathways and partnerships with other agencies.